 If you know exactly what you need, try doing an internet Image Search on your topic/person.
 If copyright allows, right-click to copy the image, and paste it into a blank document, adjusting the size as needed.
 You can add identifying information (names, dates) underneath the image and print it out for your students, or you could print the image by itself and have the students write the identifying information under the image after it has been glued in their Books.

 Timeline Reference Books list all historical events in chronological order from the beginning of history until the present.
 This tool can help you to decide what figures to put in your (blank) student timeline book and where to put them.
+The Timeline Reference Tools listed below the books do the same thing and are free on the Internet.

 The Timetables of American History by Laurence Urdang & Arthur Meier Schlesinger Jr. 2001.